maroonvillage/MVhMarketplaceWebUI/README.md

 # MVhMarketplaceWebUI
-This app is web user-interface for MaroonVillage Hair marketplace
+This app is web user-interface for MaroonVillage Hair marketplace.